 When you sell or downsize there will be a lot of decisions to make about your possessions.

-if you have not used it for a year and it is not valuable or seriously sentimental you can live without it.
+If you have not used it for a year or more and it is not valuable or seriously sentimental you can live without it.

 What type of mobile accommodation is available?

 There are many options when it comes to hitting the road and taking your new home with you.
 Car or bike with a tent, camper trailer, caravan, motor home, gooseneck (5th wheeler), truck, or bus.

 As we are all individuals, we need to select the style that suits us and will take us where we want to venture.

 If you attend a caravan & camping show in your town or capital city, you will find an extensive range of products to consider both for accommodation and accessories.